-Cash on Hand (COH) - Direct financing available from either surplus monies from prior years' taxation, unneeded balances in existing capital accounts, or earnings on temporary investments.
+Pay as You Go (COH) - Direct financing available from either surplus monies from prior years' taxation, unneeded balances in existing capital accounts, or earnings on temporary investments.

-County Tax Revenues (CTR) - The cash financing of countywide, general fund supported projects by property taxes.
+Pay as You Go (CTR) - The cash financing of countywide, general fund supported projects by property taxes.